Dear reader of ADxS.org, please excuse the disruption.

 • internalizing problems

-In a large study, girls with autism who also had ADHD showed significantly stronger symptoms of ADHD, learning disorders and ODD than boys with ASD and ADHD.125
+Girls with autism who also had ADHD showed significantly stronger symptoms of ADHD, learning disabilities and ODD than boys with ASD and ADHD in a large study.128

 This is reminiscent of the increased symptom intensity of women who are diagnosed with ADHD as adults.

-Women (in Japan) with ADHD seem to have even higher divorce rates than men with ADHD.126
+Women (in Japan) with ADHD seem to have even higher divorce rates than men with ADHD.129

-Women (in Japan) with ADHD appear to have a higher rate of comorbidity than men with ADHD.126
+Females (in Japan) with ADHD appear to have a higher rate of comorbidity than males with ADHD.129

-A meta-study found no gender-specific differences in social and communication behavior in ADHD and ASD.127
+A meta-analysis found no gender-specific differences in social and communication behavior in ADHD and ASD.130

-Polymorphisms of the COMT gene primarily affect the dopamine level of the PFC and hardly any dopamine levels in other brain regions.
-Similarly, the noradrenaline level in the PFC is not influenced by COMT128
+Polymorphisms of the COMT gene primarily affect dopamine levels in the PFC and barely affect dopamine levels in other brain regions.
+Similarly, the noradrenaline level in the PFC is not influenced by COMT131

 • COMT-Val-158-Met (mixed Val/Met)